We’re seeing a lot less of Trump’s rallies on TV news in 2020

-The one holdout has typically been Fox News though the president’s favorite channel has lately been prone to cut in and out through parts of the speech that meander or conflict with its high-rated primetime pundits.
+The one holdout has typically been Fox News, though the president’s favorite channel has lately been prone to cut in and out through parts of the speech that meander or conflict with its high-rated prime-time pundits.

 But when the president spoke at the Xtreme Manufacturing facility on Sunday, even Fox didn’t broadcast it.
 None of the major networks did.
 Not even C-SPAN, which historically broadcasts his rallies as something of a public service for viewers.

 For health reasons, correspondents and camera crews for the leading broadcast and cable news networks mostly reported from outside the facility.
-The indoor rally was held in violation of state’s covid-19 regulations, drawing the ire of Democratic Gov. Steve Sisolak, who called it “shameful, dangerous and irresponsible.”
+The indoor rally was held in violation of the state’s covid-19 regulations, drawing the ire of Democratic Gov. Steve Sisolak, who called it “shameful, dangerous and irresponsible.”

-It was the campaign’s first indoor rally since it held a controversial and poorly attended event in Tulsa, Ok., in June.
-Former GOP presidential candidate Herman Cain, who appeared at that rally without wearing a mask, was hospitalized several days later and eventually died of covid-19; a local reporter who covered the rally, Paul Monies of Oklahoma Watch, said he later tested positive for coronavirus but was asymptomatic.
+It was the campaign’s first indoor rally since it held a controversial and poorly attended event in Tulsa in June.
+A top local health official in the Oklahoma city later said the rally and other large gatherings, including protests, “more than likely” contributed to Tulsa County’s surge in coronavirus cases.

 Representatives for NBC News and CBS News, which both kept their correspondents outside, told The Washington Post on Monday that their networks follow public health best practices when making such decisions.